Zara Tindall

-Tindall won the Eventing World Championship in Aachen in 2006.
-That same year, she was voted 2006 BBC Sports Personality of the Year by the public.
-In 2012, she carried an Olympic flame at Cheltenham Racecourse on her horse Toytown.
-As a member of the Great Britain Eventing Team, she won a silver medal at the 2012 Summer Olympics, presented to her by her mother.
-She married rugby union player Mike Tindall in 2011.
+Zara won the Eventing World Championship in Aachen in 2006 and was voted BBC Sports Personality of the Year that same year.
+In 2012, she carried the Olympic flame at Cheltenham Racecourse on her horse Toytown.
+As a member of the Great Britain Eventing Team, she won a silver medal at the 2012 Summer Olympics, which was presented to her by her mother.

+In 2011, she married rugby union player Mike Tindall.
+The couple have three children.

 Early life and education

-Zara Anne Elizabeth Phillips was born on 15 May 1981 at 8:15 pm in the Lindo Wing of St Mary's Hospital, London.
-She was christened on 27 July 1981, at Windsor Castle; her first name was suggested by her uncle, Charles, the then Prince of Wales.
-Her godparents are her maternal uncle, the Duke of York; the Countess of Lichfield; Helen, Lady Stewart, the wife of Sir Jackie Stewart; Andrew Parker Bowles; and Hugh Thomas.
+Zara Anne Elizabeth Phillips was born on 15 May 1981 in the Lindo Wing of St Mary's Hospital, London.
+She was baptised on 27 July 1981, at Windsor Castle.
+Her first name was suggested by her uncle, Charles, the then Prince of Wales.
+Her godparents are her maternal uncle, Andrew Mountbatten Windsor; the Countess of Lichfield; Helen, Lady Stewart, the wife of Sir Jackie Stewart; Andrew Parker Bowles; and Hugh Thomas.
 She has an elder brother, Peter, and two younger half-sisters, Felicity Wade (née Tonkin; from her father's affair with Heather Tonkin) and Stephanie Phillips, from her father's second marriage to Sandy Pflueger.

 Phillips attended Beaudesert Park School in Stroud, Gloucestershire, and Port Regis School in Shaftesbury, Dorset, before following other members of the royal family in attending Gordonstoun School in Moray, Scotland.
 During her schooldays, Phillips excelled at many sporting activities, representing her schools in hockey, athletics, and gymnastics.
 She later studied at the University of Exeter and qualified as a physiotherapist.